-Unlike the road based itineraries to the northern parks, the southern parks of the Selous Game Reserve and Ruaha National Park are easily accessed by small plane with the Selous being around a 30 minute flight from Dar es Salaam, and Ruaha being another hour and half on from there.
+Unlike the road based itineraries to the northern parks, the southern parks of the Nyerere National Park and Ruaha National Park are easily accessed by small plane with Nyerere National Park being around a 30 minute flight from Dar es Salaam, and Ruaha being another hour and half on from there.

 How long to go for